 DNA (deoxyribonucleic acid) is the genetic material of living organisms.
 In humans, DNA is found in almost all the cells of the body and provides the instructions they need to grow, function, and respond to their environment.
 When a cell of the body divides, it will pass on a copy of its DNA to each of its daughter cells.
 DNA is also passed on at the at the level of organisms, with the DNA in sperm and egg cells combining to form a new organism that has genetic material from both its parents.
 Physically speaking, DNA is a long string of paired chemical units (nucleotides) that come in four different types, and it carries information organized into units called genes.
 Genes typically provide instructions for making proteins, which give cells and organisms their functional characteristics.

 In eukaryotes such as plants and animals, the great majority of DNA is found in the nucleus and is called nuclear DNA.
+Mitochondria, organelles that harvest energy for the cell, contain their own mitochondrial DNA, and chloroplasts, organelles that carry out photosynthesis in plant cells, also have chloroplast DNA.
+The amounts of DNA found in mitochondria and chloroplasts are much smaller than the amount found in the nucleus.
 In bacteria and other prokaryotes, most of the DNA is found in a central region of the cell called the nucleoid, which functions similarly to a nucleus but is not surrounded by a membrane.

 Each species has its own characteristic number of chromosomes.
 Humans, for instance, have 46 chromosomes in a typical body cell, while dogs have 78.
 Like many species of animals and plants, humans are diploid (2n), meaning that most of their chromosomes come in matched sets known as homologous pairs.
 Thus, the 46 chromosomes of a human cell are organized into 23 pairs, and the two members of each pair are said to be homologues of one another (with the slight exception of the X and Y chromosomes; see below).